Krishtronomy/TravelBuddy/README.md

   * A component written over a small set of the Google Maps API.
 This allows us to render any react component within the Google Map itself.
 Google-Map-React is fully isomorphic (renders on server and client side).
 Can render map components even if Google Maps API isn't loaded.
 Essentially, this library was used to create the map component within our app's explore page.
 This library is the backbone of one of the major functions of the TravelBuddy app.

 * React:
-  * A free, open-sourcce front-end JavaScript library for building UI components.
+  * A free, open-source front-end JavaScript library for building UI components.
 React was used as a major component of TravelBuddy's front-end.

 * React-Blob:
   * Simple react component that 'looks like liquid in space'.
 This component was used on the TravelBuddy homepage to add flair.